yowainwright/typescript-lib-starter/README.md

 This starter will help you build and release library fast!

-### There are a lot of templates for that.
-Why this one?
+#### There are a lot of templates for that. _Why this one?_

-This starter is built for maintainability!
+This starter works immediately but is built for maintainability!

 - ✅ Developer experience is top consideration!
 - ✅ Tools implemented to be interchangeable and extendable.

+---

 ## Setup